adamjansch/Supercollider-Highlighter/README.md

 Supercollider Highlighter
 =========================

 **Supercollider Highlighter** is a PHP library that applies syntax colour-coding to Supercollider code files for presentation on the web.
-It was designed for the [Supercollider a day project](http://www.adamjansch.co.uk/sc-a-day/) and is based on code from Scott Hewitt’s [ChucK Highlighter](http://www.ablelemon.co.uk/chuckhl).
+It was designed for the <a href="http://www.adamjansch.co.uk/sc-a-day/" title="Supercollider a day" target="_blank">Supercollider a day project</a> and is based on code from Scott Hewitt’s <a href="http://www.ablelemon.co.uk/chuckhl" title="ChucK Highlighter" target="_blank">ChucK Highlighter</a>.

 <div id="intro-end"></div>